-Top 30 Most Popular Foods in Indonesia
+Top 30 Most Popular Indonesian Foods

 Asian countries are known for their rich diversity in both cultures and foods.
 Even by Asian standards, Indonesia offers a wide range of delicious cuisine that you must get a taste of whenever you visit.
 The majority of Indonesians are Muslims, and that’s why you won’t see any pork-based dishes in this list.